adonig/aloisius/README.rst

    #!/usr/bin/env python

    from aloisius import Stack
+   import boto3

    # I keep my troposphere templates as modules in a package.
    from templates.vpc import template as template_vpc
    from templates.rds import template as template_rds

+   # You can set your own boto3 session and override the default.
+E.g:
+   # aloisius.session = boto3.session.Session(profile_name: "PROFILE")

    # I normally put some constants and helper functions here.
    app_name = 'myapp'